WFP-Doobelepers/wangshengfp.org/content/faq/clorinde.md

 **Light of Foliar Incision**
 ![](/faq/clorinde/lofi.png)
 On the same launch banner as her signature weapon.
-It is actually the 2nd best option for her so it’s pretty hard to be upset about losing in the banner.
+It is one of the stronger 5-star options for her so it’s pretty hard to be upset about losing in the banner.
 Foliar is also a bit more versatile than her signature which is nice if you have multiple sword DPS units.

 **The Black Sword**
 ![](/faq/clorinde/blacksword.png)